millipedes/CSE-363-Project-Reverse-Engineering/README.md

 fact
 ```
 Note that this is all of the functions in this project, but for larger programs
 we might not want to analyze _all_ of the functions.
-So now out script will
+So now our script will
 translate these functions to the proper input to `radare2`:
 ```
 python ../scripts/r2inputs.py -f interesting_funcs.txt